laynegt/lyle-overbay/README.md

 ### Time spent ###

-I spent ~6 hours over two days.
+I spent ~6 hours over two days + another hour+ for this documentation.
 Probably half that was spent on core functionality.
-I also spent time catching up on the current state of CommonJS vs. AMD, etc., but I didn't count this toward the total (I used globals to keep it simple).
+I also spent time catching up on the current state of CommonJS vs. AMD, etc. (though I used globals to keep it simple).